CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 which now sets up a discount of 5% of the cart's total for orders over $50, and 10% for orders over $100\.

-To set up a **flat discount (fixed value or percentage)** off orders above a particular value, create only a single tier in the scale<br/>
-e.g. the following will provide a flat discount of $10 on any order above $100
+To set up a **flat discount (fixed value or percentage)** off orders above a particular value, create only a single tier in the scale e.g. the following will provide a flat discount of $10 on any order above $100

 ```